SeaMonster-Studios/rescript-index/README.md

 # SeaMonster Studios ReScript Index

-A monorepo that contains bindings and reusable components across projects
+A monorepo that contains bindings and reusable components across projects.

+It was instantiated using `yarn create vite` but only to provide the skeleton to simplify the configuration process for getting react-cosmos up and running with tailwindcss.

 ## Monorepo practices